 What is a hybrid cloud?

-A hybrid, or multi, cloud is a combination approach: Combining the use of one or more public cloud platforms with private cloud solutions, and some on-premise infrastructure.
+A hybrid, or multi, cloud is a combination approach: Combining the use of one or more public cloud platforms with private cloud solutions, and some on-premises infrastructure.
 Data and apps can move between the environments.

 Benefits: In many ways, hybrid cloud deployment allows you to create the exact structure you need.
 You don’t have to rely on a single cloud provider and can have increased customization, ability to meet industry compliance requirements, and additional levels of flexibility.
 Customizing your cloud solution in this way can also give you greater cost savings.